 The analysis of any legal or medical billing is dependent on numerous specific facts — including the factual situations present related to the patients, the practice, the professionals and the medical services and advice.
 Additionally, laws and regulations and insurance and payer policies are subject to change.
 The information that has been accurate previously can be particularly dependent on changes in time or circumstances.
 The information contained in this web site is intended as general information only.
 It is not intended to serve as medical, health, legal or financial advice or as a substitute for professional advice of a medical coding professional, healthcare consultant, physician or medical professional, legal counsel, accountant or financial advisor.
 If you have a question about a specific matter, you should contact a professional advisor directly.
 CPT copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.

 Federal Employees and Military Personnel

-A physical therapist who is licensed in another jurisdiction of the United States or a foreign educated physical therapist credentialed in another country if that person is performing physical therapy in connection with teaching or participating in an educational seminar for not more than sixty (60) days in any twelve (12) month period.
+A PT who is licensed in another jurisdiction of the United States or a foreign educated physical therapist credentialed in another country if that person is performing physical therapy in connection with teaching or participating in an educational seminar for not more than sixty (60) days in any twelve (12) month period.

 Athletic Teams and Performing Arts Companies

-A physical therapist who is licensed in another jurisdiction of the United States or who is credentialed in another country if that person by contract or employment is providing physical therapy to persons who are affiliated with or employed by established athletic teams, athletic organizations or performing arts companies temporarily practicing, competing or performing in this state for not more than sixty days in a calendar year.
+A PT who is licensed in another jurisdiction of the United States or who is credentialed in another country if that person by contract or employment is providing physical therapy to persons who are affiliated with or employed by established athletic teams, athletic organizations or performing arts companies temporarily practicing, competing or performing in this state for not more than sixty (60) days in a calendar year.